Walther | Handbook of Quality of Life and Social Change | E-Book | www2.sack.de

 Weitere Infos & Material

-combines praxis and research.
+Dr Cornelia C. Walther combines praxis and research.
 As a humanitarian practitioner, she worked for two decades with UNICEF and the World Food Program in large scale emergencies in West Africa, Asia, and Latin America.
 As a senior lecturer, coach and researcher, Cornelia collaborates with various universities, including the Center for humanitarian leadership at Deakins University (Australia), Fachhochschule Münster (Germany), University of Palermo (Argentina) and Aix-Marseille’s Law faculty (France).
-She is presently a Senior Fellow at the University of Pennsylvania’s Wharton Ai and Analytics Initiative (WAIAI) and the Wharton initiative for Neuroscience (WiN); and an affiliate of the Center for Social Norms and Behavioral Dynamics (CSNBD), as well as MindCORE.
+Since 2023 she is a Senior Research Fellow at the Center for Social Norms and Behavioral Dynamics (CSNBD) at the University of Pennsylvania, an affiliate of MindCORE and the Wharton initiative for Neuroscience (WiN).
 Cornelia holds a doctorate in Law and is a certified yoga and meditation teacher.
-In 2017 she initiated the POZE dynamic (
+In 2017 she initiated the POZE dynamic (Perspective – Optimization – Zeal – Exposure) in Haiti, which has since grown into a global network of likeminded thinkers and doers around the world.
+The focus of her work is on social transformation from the inside out, starting with individual aspirations, including the exploration of methodologies that influences people towards wanting to get involved in inclusive social change processes.
+Recent books include ‘‘Development, humanitarian action and social welfare’; ‘Humanitarian work, social change and human behavior’; ‘Connection in times of Covid’, ‘Technology, Behavior and Social Change’ and Leadership for Social Change and Development.
+[Macmillan Palgrave/Springer, New York].
+In her endeavours POZE represents the dynamic that joins the aspiration for change with pragmatic action.

 Ihre Fragen, Wünsche oder Anmerkungen